 A: If you don't bring a personal cell phone on BAK, for emergency situations, the best bet is for someone to contact the local police/sheriff department in the closest overnight city so they can relay a message to BAK.
 BAK officials will also have cell phones, although service is not guaranteed in rural Kansas.
-During the week of BAK, call 913-735-3035 to reach the executive director.
+During the week of BAK, we will provide a number to contact our communications director.
 For non-emergency communication, participants will need to make their own arrangements (e.g., your personal cell phone).
-BAK staff may also be reached at email@example.com, but this is not intended for emergency messages.
+BAK staff may also be reached at firstname.lastname@example.org, but this is not intended for emergency messages.

 Q: Is there a participant forum at which I can meet and communicate with other BAK riders?